-Inside the baby, it is not metabolized anywhere near as quickly as it is in adults, so it remains in their bodies for a very long time.
+Inside the baby, it is not metabolized as quickly as it is in adults, so it remains in their bodies for a very long time.
 Because of this, a newborn can be addicted to cocaine and suffer from withdrawal effects just like an adult.
 Neonatal abstinence syndrome (NAS) refers to several conditions that babies may have when they are born already addicted to certain drugs.
 The baby must go through the withdrawal period upon birth, in these cases.
 NAS is a concern when pregnant mothers use cocaine, as well.[i]

 The treatment program at The Canyon was developed to help you not only break your physical addiction to drugs like cocaine but to help you prepare for a life without drugs of addiction.
 There is also a Healing Life Nutrition program available at The Canyon which will help your body rid itself of the toxins inherent to cocaine and keep both you and the fetus healthy as you await the arrival of your child.

 If you would like more information about the services we can provide pregnant women struggling with cocaine addiction, contact us today.
 Our admissions coordinators are available at our toll-free helpline 24 hours a day to help connect you with the best treatment available.
 We can even check your insurance benefits for you to see what help is available to you in your addiction treatment journey.
 We want to help you start pursuing a life free from addiction.
 Please call now.